HMIS Security Is More Critical Than Ever

 HMIS Administrator Support & Privacy Expertise: To stay on top of the constantly changing regulatory and security landscape, your support team should include certified privacy and legal experts, former HUD and federal technical assistance providers, and certified privacy experts (IAPP CIPP/US, CIPT, and FIP certifications).

-An HMIS Built and designed by Bitfocus, Clarity Human Services, closing in on SOC2 certification, has routine audits by external experts, ensuring your data is secure.
+An HMIS built and designed by Bitfocus, Clarity Human Services is SOC 2 certified and has routine audits by external experts, ensuring your data is secure.

 These audits address any data integrity concerns and identify what can be done to fix them.
 Criteria include security, availability, processing integrity, confidentiality, and overall privacy.

-Clarity Human Services will become SOC2 certified pending a successful review.
+Clarity Human Services is now SOC 2 certified.
 Maintaining this certification will be an ongoing process that we continue to take seriously.